Stock Number: 80012

 Stock Number: 30549

-Interlacing ranks of short swpictures/ord-shaped glossy-grass leaves, each striped on its inner edge, form remarkable 4" cushions.
-Most certainly the prize cultivar of the species, this quite rare Japanese selection of this winter hardy "Sweetflag" is also beautiful as indoor pot plant as well as a choice mame bonsai c...
+Interlacing ranks of short sword-shaped glossy-grass leaves, each striped on its inner edge.
+Forms remarkable 4" cushions.
+Most certainly the prize cultivar of the species.
+This quite rare Japanese selection of this winter hardy "Sweetflag" is also beautiful as indoor pot plant as well as a choice mame bonsai com...

 Stock Number: 30550

-Bright white-striped leaves similar to A.g. variegatus--altho considered to be more compact and shorter as matures.
+Bright white-striped leaves similar to A.g. variegatus, although considered to be more compact and shorter as it matures.
 An easily grown houseplant, always a star in a terrarium setting, equally happy in a damp area outside in our climate here.